• Checking payroll data eg correct pay items and amounts, account codes, %age split, and cost allocations are as expected

 4. Reporting on pay history

-Historical pay costing information from May 2013 onwards can be obtained for individual employees by use of the PAYDEP02_Historical Pay Costing Report.
-Note: this report can only be used for individuals with a post located
+Historical pay costing information, dating back to May 2013, can be obtained for individual employees within your department(s) via the PAYDEP02_Historical Pay Costing Report.